 My wife gave me an amaryllis photo assignment.
+I was disappointed with the gallery of images.
 One of her good friends from college gave her a Amaryllis flower bulb as a gift and my wife wanted me to photograph it as it bloomed.

-This was my favorite photo of my wife's amaryllis.
+This was the favorite photo of my wife's amaryllis during my first attempt.
 It was the closest perspective I took and, with a little help using Nik Color Efex Pro software, I made it a bit more abstract.

 It is a busy time of year, so my goal was knock this assignment off of the honey-do list in 15 minutes of photography.
 Mission accomplished, although I spent close to an hour editing the photos and then writing this post.